 There are a lot of reasons why you might not be ready to file your taxes by the tax deadline.
 For example, you’re waiting for a late form, a corrected form just arrived, your tax preparer is overwhelmed and couldn’t get to your return in time, or you do your own taxes and simply procrastinated too long.
 Relax, stuff happens, and this is why the IRS offers extensions.

 There is a huge caveat to filing an IRS tax extension that you need to be aware of, however: the IRS gives you extra time to file through an extension, but not to pay.
 And if you owe taxes and do not pay on time, the interest charges and penalties can be significant.
-So estimate your tax liability and pay at least 90% of it (or begin an IRS installment agreement plan) to avoid that mess.
+So, estimate your tax liability and pay at least 90% of it (or begin an IRS installment agreement plan) to avoid that mess.

 In order to make this an organized read, I thought it would be best to do a Q&A format on the tax extension basics.

-When is the Tax Extension Deadline?
+When is the IRS Tax Extension Application Deadline in 2024?

 There are some groups of U.S. citizens that get automatic tax extensions, without needing to file for an extension: